MatteCarra/AccA/README.md

 - How do I report issues?

-A: Open issues on GitHub or contact the developers on Telegram/XDA (linked below).
+Open issues on GitHub or contact the developers on Telegram/XDA (linked below).
 Always provide as much information as possible, and attach `/sdcard/acc-logs-*tar.bz2`.
 This file is generated automatically.
 When this doesn't happen, run `acc --log --export` shortly after the problem occurs.

 - What's "battery idle" mode?

-A: That's a device's ability to draw power directly from an external power supply when charging is disabled or the battery is pulled out.
+That's a device's ability to draw power directly from an external power supply when charging is disabled or the battery is pulled out.
 The Motorola Moto G4 Play and many other smartphones can do that.
 Run `acc -t --` to test yours.

 - What's "cool down" capacity for?

-A: It's meant for reducing stress induced by prolonged high charging voltage (e.g., 4.20 Volts).
+It's meant for reducing stress induced by prolonged high charging voltage (e.g., 4.20 Volts).
 It's a fair alternative to the charging voltage limit feature.

 - Why won't you support my device?
 I've been waiting for ages!

-A: First, never lose hope!
+First, never lose hope!
 Second, several systems don't have intuitive charging control files; I have to dig deeper and improvise; this takes extra time and effort.
 Lastly, some systems don't support custom charging control at all;  in such cases, you have to keep trying different kernels and uploading the respective [power supply logs](https://github.com/VR-25/acc#power-supply-log).